-- Describe the subject of the article and the method but do not reveal the main conclusions
+- Describe the subject of the article and (after a colon) the method/design, but do not reveal the main conclusions

 - This is the preferred JMIR style for original articles and protocols (if combined with a description of the method after a colon (see below)

 - Eg, “A Three-Month Weight Loss Program Increases Self-Esteem in Adolescent Girls”

 - This is discouraged by JMIR because the findings of a study are rarely clear-cut

 - Introduce the subject in the form of a question

 - Eg, “Does Cognitive Training Improve Performance on Pattern Recognition Tasks?”